dfkaye/dev-links/2020/september.md

 ## Algorithms

++ Phil Freeman (2018), **Incrementally Improving The DOM** &#8594; https://blog.functorial.com/posts/2018-04-08-Incrementally-Improving-The-DOM.html
+  - follow-up to **You Might Not Need the Virtual DOM** &#8594; https://blog.functorial.com/posts/2018-03-12-You-Might-Not-Need-The-Virtual-DOM.html
+  - Quote from Cai, Giarrusso, Rendel and Ostermann (2013), **A Theory of Changes for Higher-Order Languages (PDF)** &#8594; https://arxiv.org/abs/1312.0658:
+    > If the result of an expensive computation is invalidated by a small change to the input, the old result should be updated incrementally instead of reexecuting the whole computation.
 + @ProCode (2020), **Sliding Window Technique - From O(N²) to O(N)🔥** &#8594; https://dev.to/procode/sliding-window-technique-from-o-n-to-o-n-3la3
 + John D. Cook (2020), **Decomposing functions of many variables to functions of one variable** &#8594; https://www.johndcook.com/blog/2020/07/15/kolmogorov-superposition/
   - using *Komogorov superposition*